 If you are looking to add more power to your vehicle, you might be wondering what the difference is between the procharger vs. supercharger.
 Both of these have certain benefits and a few downsides to consider before moving on.
 So what’s the difference between a supercharger and a procharger?

-In this guide, we cover the top differences between the supercharger and procharger.
-We show you the pros and cons of both, plus discuss which one might be better for you.
+In this guide, I cover the top differences between the supercharger and procharger.
+I show you the pros and cons of both and discuss which one might be better for you.

 What is a Procharger?

 Procharger is actually a brand name for superchargers.
-However, the procharger is often associated with a turbine driven by a belt.
-The procharger offers a lot of solutions to the issues caused by the basic supercharger.
+However, prochargers are often associated with a turbine driven by a belt.
+Prochargers offer a lot of solutions to the issues caused by a basic supercharger.
 With the procharger, the engine gets a steady air stream.
-The procharger looks like a turbocharger with the same turbine, but it’s driven by a belt instead of the exhaust gases.
+Prochargers look like a turbocharger with the same turbine, but it’s driven by a belt instead of the exhaust gases.

 With this centrifugal supercharger, a rotating impeller draws the air in and directs it back out, moving in a circular formation.
 This air converts to high pressure, where it gets driven from the procharger right into the engine, providing a consistent amount of force.
 With the constant flow of air, there’s no lag or waiting around for power.

-Plus, the procharger gets attached right to the engine.
+Plus, prochargers are attached directly to the engine.
 It’s compact, so there’s no need for additional modifications with most cars.
-The procharger also won’t produce an excessive amount of power, unlike the supercharger.
+Prochargers also won’t produce an excessive amount of power, unlike superchargers.
 Still, this unique design does add to the price.
-On top of that, the procharger can be much louder than your typical supercharger, even creating a whining sound when the engine revs.
-Some people aren’t fond of this sound that’s created.
+On top of that, prochargers can be much louder than your typical supercharger, even creating a whining sound when the engine revs.
+Some people aren’t fond of this sound.

 What is a Supercharger?